gradle/gradle/design-docs/features/faster-builds/daemon-on-by-default/daemon-uses-fewer-resources/README.md

-Daemon uses fewer resources on developer machine.
+# Daemon uses fewer resources on developer machine.

-## Implementation plan

-- Expire daemons in a smarter way
+## Feature: Expire daemons in a smarter way

+### Story: Expire daemons from least recently used builds based on total number of daemons

+A very simple expiration strategy by limiting the the number of daemon processes running in parallel on a machine.

+#### Implementation

+- Define max number of daemons (can be referenced by internal system property ('org.gradle.daemon.expiration.maxnumber', defaulting to __2__).
+- Track last daemon usage in daemon registry.
+- When requesting daemon process number > threshold, stop the least recently used daemon process
+    1. iterate over idle daemons and stop least recently used ones till threshold is met.
+    2. iterate over busy daemons and request graceful stop of least recently used ones till threshold is met.

+##### Test Coverage

+- Running two daemons alternately on a build multiple times does not expire daemons
+- Initiating a third daemon process stops the oldest idling daemon process.
+- TBD.

+##### Open questions

+- What to do if already max number of daemons are _Busy_ running a build. possible Options:
+    - warn and stop current build
+    - stop initiated daemon after the build (no long running process)
+    - run build and request graceful stop of _oldest_ daemon

+### Story: Expire daemons from least recently used builds based on accumulated total heap size

+#### Implementation

+- Define total max heap memory used by daemons (can be referenced by internal system property ('org.gradle.daemon.expiration.totalheapsize', defaulting to __4096m__).
+- When invoking daemon process and memory threshold is reached

+##### Test Coverage

+- TBD

+### Story: Expire daemons from least recently used builds based on accumulated total percentage of available heap size

+##### Implementation

+##### Open questions

+- How to gather these Statistics of current machine

+### Story: Apply expiration metrics across daemons from all versions >= 2.14)

+#### Implementation

-- Reduce wasted heap in the daemon
+## Feature: Reduce wasted heap in the daemon

-- Reduce default heap sizes for the daemon
+## Feature: Reduce default heap sizes for the daemon

 ## Candidate improvements